JavaScript: String Comparison independent from Uppercase or Lowercase Writing

 Ask your own question or write your own article on askingbox.com.
 That’s how it’s done.

 Unfortunately, this function is not implemented in JavaScript.
-So, first, you have to rewrite both Strings to lower or upper characters completely and do the comparison afterwards:
+So, first, you have to convert respectively rewrite both Strings to lower or upper case characters completely in order to carry out the comparison afterwards: